karlcow/ymir/README.md

         </span>
     </div>

+TODO: to test if the date is in a good format

 ### TODO  UTF-8 only

 The script is for the future but could be practical to process old files.